 Consider preparing visual elements such as slides to help stimulate the conversation.

-At techspert.io we have analysts who work with you from beginning to end to ensure you get the most out of the expert connection.
+At techspert.io we have Project Managers who work with you from beginning to end to ensure you get the most out of the expert connection.
 Remember to keep them in the loop to avoid any delays.
-For instance, if you have any material such as target product profiles that need to be reviewed by the expert beforehand, make sure you let the analyst know.
+For instance, if you have any material such as target product profiles that need to be reviewed by the expert beforehand, make sure you let your Project Manager know.
 Or, if you’d like the interview to be recorded let them know so they can arrange this accordingly.

 By following these steps, you should have a strong foundation for conducting a successful expert interview.
 If you’re still feeling underprepared, our team is more than happy to help.